Data Management Has a Place in the Boardroom, thanks to the CDO

 “Data management is commanding a place in boardrooms through the Chief Data Officer,” says Poornima Ramaswamy, Associate Vice President, Enterprise Information Management & Analytics Practice from Cognizant.
 “Executives recognize the big impact of data on business outcomes.
 Data is getting its own strategy, its own office, and its own mandate.”

-The two of us discussed the important data challenges and opportunities companies are facing today and the ones that are on the horizon, in preparation for the Informatica World Tour Boston on October 20, 2015.
+The two of us discussed the important data challenges and opportunities companies are facing today and the ones that are on the horizon, at the Informatica World Tour.

 What are the top 3 changes you’ve seen in data management?